raphink/puppet-policy/README.md

 * The catalog is exported as a shared instance of the PuppetSpec::Catalog class and can be loaded as subject with:

         subject { PuppetSpec::Catalog.instance.catalog }

+## Using the functional spec terminus

+After the catalog has been tested and applied, you might want to run functional tests against the machine.
+This module provides a `rest_spec` terminus for the report indirector which executes rspec tests using the `serverspec` matchers.

+In order to use it:

+* The rspec tests must be located in `:libdir/spec/server/class/test` (currently, it is planned to use class names in the future);
+* `serverspec` matchers are already loaded, so they are available in tests.

 ## Using the `spec` type